 Figure 2: Rotation option within the Format Shape Task Pane

 But as you can notice, the selected diagonal line has an initial Rotation value of 0°.
 So, you really have no clue at this time to determine how much you have to rotate to create a line that's standing vertically or sleeping horizontally!
-Even though it looks like impossible, there is a workaround which can help you to make a Line shape a perfect horizontal, or vertical line using the Width and Height options that you see highlighted in blue within Figure 2, above.
-Follow these guidelines to learn more:
+Even though it looks like impossible, there is a workaround which can help you to make a Line shape a perfect horizontal, or vertical line using the Width and Height options, as shown highlighted in blue within Figure 2, above.

-Look closely at Figure 6, and you will notice that both of the rotated lines have lost some length.
-None of them is of the same length as the original line A is.
-To overcome this drawback, you should know the length of your diagonal line in the first place.
+Look closely at Figure 6, above, and you will notice that both of the rotated lines have lost some length.
+None of them is of the same length as the original line A. To overcome this drawback, you should know the length of your diagonal line in the first place.
 But again, there is no specific option in PowerPoint to achieve this!
 The good news is that we have a workaround for this too!

 Find out the length of your diagonal line by following our Finding Length of a Diagonal Line in PowerPoint 2013 for Windows tutorial.
 Once you have noted down the length value, you can get back the original length of the rotated lines by following these guidelines: